maxschwalenberg/methods_in_ai_research_03/README.md

 It also provides the evaluate() method to generate metrics like accuracy, precision and recall.

 ### baseline.py
-Defines the majority-based-baseline and also the rule-based-baseline which uses a predefined set of rules from data/baseline_rules.json
+Contains the baselines which are used to provide a benchmark with the machine learning models.
+They contain two types, namely the majority baseline and the rule-based baseline.
+The majority baseline classifies the given utterance always with the most common class within the dataset while the rule-based baseline uses the given rules in /data/baselinerules.json which will help classify the given utterance.

 ### ml_model.py
 Defines the 'MLModel' class which implements the functionality to encode the training data to a bag of words representation to which both the machine learning models (decision tree & logistic regression) have access due to inheritance.
 It also provides the multiple other functionalities, the machine learning model classes only have to implement the respective .fit() method.
 ### datacreator.py
-Defines the class Datacreator which handles the preprocessing of the data, generates the data splits and finally creates the dataset.
+Contains the DataCreator class which is mainly responsible for the preprocessing process.
+It loads the dataset-file and converts it into a object class.
+Finally, the data is split between train and test data so it can be used for the classification models.

 ### extend_csv.py